 It would be best to restart the gathering and decrease the vote accordingly.

-If your internet connection is down or you phone battery went low, you can retry to submit your attestations within 24h after the ceremony took place.
+If your internet connection is down or you phone battery went low, you can retry to submit your attestations within 24h after the cycle took place.

 It can take up to 48h before income can be claimed.